bioexcel/intro-hpc-life-scientists-permed-bioexcel/_episodes/02-hpc.md

 ## Defining high-performance computing

-The simplest way of defining hugh-performance computing is by saying that it is the using of high-performance computers.
+The simplest way of defining high-performance computing is by saying that it is the using of high-performance computers.
 However, this leads to our next question.